 Possible job titles relevant to this qualification include:

 Successful completion of Year 12 or equivalent;

-Evidence of successful completion of a VET course at Certificate III or above level in Australia will be accepted as meeting the entry requirements.
+Evidence of successful completion of a VET course at Certificate IV or above level in Australia.

 The course is 5 terms for 45 weeks.
 The course is planned and timetabled for 20 hours per week.
 You attend the course 2.5 hours per week.
 Students are booked into our clinic according to our roster, which is outside your timetabled class times.
 Clinic hours generally fit into this timetable but additional booked hours may be necessary as the course progresses.